Tailoring Mixup to Data for Calibration: Similarity Kernel Mixup

+One should note that according to \cref{prop:warping}, the initial interpolation parameter $\lambda$ should follow a \emph{uniform distribution} for $\omega_\tau(\lambda)$ to follow a $\texttt{Beta}(\tau, \tau)$ distribution.
+Thus, in the remaining of the paper, we always draw $\lambda$ according to a uniform distribution (or equivalently, a $\texttt{Beta}(1,1)$), which has the additional benefit of \emph{removing $\alpha$ as a hyperparameter}.
+We thus extend the Mixup framework:

-\cref{fig:warping_example} presents two examples of warping interpolation coefficients $\lambda$, using two different warping parameters $\tau$ to illustrate the corresponding changes in the underlying distribution of these coefficients.
-In the following part, we detail our method to select the right $\tau$ depending on the data to mix.
+In addition to providing a general framework, using warping functions is more computationally efficient in practice, which we discuss in details in \cref{ax:warp_benefits}.
+In the following part, we present our method to select the right $\tau$ depending on the data to mix, to dynamically change the distribution of the interpolation coefficients.